Joi/joi.github.io/_recipes/Stuffing.md

 created_ts: 1597854995
 description: null
 difficulty: ''
-directions: "1.
-Adjust the oven racks to the lower- and upper-middle positions.
-Preheat\
-  \ the oven to 275\xB0F.
-Spread the bread evenly on two rimmed baking sheets.
-Stagger\
-  \ the pans on the oven racks and bake, rotating the pans and stirring the bread\
-  \ cubes several times, until the bread is completely dried, about 50 minutes.
-Remove\
-  \ from the oven and allow to cool.
-Increase the oven temperature to 350\xB0F.\n\n\
-  2. Heat the butter in a large Dutch oven over medium-high heat until the foaming\
-  \ subsides (don\u2019t allow the butter to brown), about 2 minutes.
-Add the sausage\
-  \ and mash with a stiff whisk or potato masher to break it up into fine pieces (the\
-  \ largest pieces should be no greater than \xBC inch), then cook, stirring frequently,\
-  \ until only a few bits of pink remain, about 8 minutes.
-Add the onion, celery,\
-  \ garlic, and sage and cook, stirring frequently, until the vegetables are softened,\
-  \ about 10 minutes.
-Remove from the heat and add half of the stock.\n\n3.
-Whisk\
-  \ the remaining stock, the eggs, and 3 tablespoons of the parsley in a medium bowl\
-  \ until homogeneous.
-Stirring constantly with a wooden spoon, slowly pour the egg\
-  \ mixture into the sausage mixture.
-Add the bread cubes and fold gently until evenly\
-  \ mixed.\n\n4.
-Use part of the stuffing to stuff the bird if desired.
-Transfer the\
-  \ remaining stuffing to buttered 9- by 13-inch baking dish (or 10- by 14-inch oval\
-  \ dish).
-Cover tightly with aluminum foil and bake until an instant-read thermometer\
-  \ inserted into the center of the stuffing reads 150\xB0F, about 45 minutes.
-Remove\
-  \ the foil and continue baking until golden brown and crisp on top.
-Sprinkle with\
-  \ the remaining tablespoon of parsley and serve."
-html:
-  description: null
-  directions: "<ol>\n<li>\n<p>Adjust the oven racks to the lower- and upper-middle\
-    \ positions.
-Preheat the oven to 275\xB0F.
-Spread the bread evenly on two rimmed\
-    \ baking sheets.
-Stagger the pans on the oven racks and bake, rotating the pans\
-    \ and stirring the bread cubes several times, until the bread is completely dried,\
-    \ about 50 minutes.
-Remove from the oven and allow to cool.
-Increase the oven\
-    \ temperature to 350\xB0F.</p>\n</li>\n<li>\n<p>Heat the butter in a large Dutch\
-    \ oven over medium-high heat until the foaming subsides (don\u2019t allow the\
-    \ butter to brown), about 2 minutes.
-Add the sausage and mash with a stiff whisk\
-    \ or potato masher to break it up into fine pieces (the largest pieces should\
-    \ be no greater than \xBC inch), then cook, stirring frequently, until only a\
-    \ few bits of pink remain, about 8 minutes.
-Add the onion, celery, garlic, and\
-    \ sage and cook, stirring frequently, until the vegetables are softened, about\
-    \ 10 minutes.
-Remove from the heat and add half of the stock.</p>\n</li>\n<li>\n\
-    <p>Whisk the remaining stock, the eggs, and 3 tablespoons of the parsley in a\
-    \ medium bowl until homogeneous.
-Stirring constantly with a wooden spoon, slowly\
-    \ pour the egg mixture into the sausage mixture.
-Add the bread cubes and fold\
-    \ gently until evenly mixed.</p>\n</li>\n<li>\n<p>Use part of the stuffing to\
-    \ stuff the bird if desired.
-Transfer the remaining stuffing to buttered 9- by\
-    \ 13-inch baking dish (or 10- by 14-inch oval dish).
-Cover tightly with aluminum\
-    \ foil and bake until an instant-read thermometer inserted into the center of\
-    \ the stuffing reads 150\xB0F, about 45 minutes.
-Remove the foil and continue\
-    \ baking until golden brown and crisp on top.
-Sprinkle with the remaining tablespoon\
-    \ of parsley and serve.</p>\n</li>\n</ol>\n"
-  ingredients: "<ul>\n<li>2\xBD pounds (about 2 loaves) high-quality sandwich bread\
-    \ or soft Italian or French bread, cut into \xBE-inch dice (about 5 quarts)\n\
-    8 tablespoons (1 stick) unsalted butter\n1\xBD pounds sage sausage, removed from\
-    \ casings\n1 large onion, finely chopped (about 2 cups)\n4 large stalks celery,\
-    \ finely chopped (about 2 cups)\n2 medium cloves garlic, minced or grated on a\
-    \ Microplane (about 2 teaspoons)\n\xBC cup minced fresh sage (or 2 teaspoons dried\
-    \ sage)\n4 cups homemade or low-sodium canned chicken or turkey stock\n3 large\
-    \ eggs\n\xBC cup minced fresh parsley\nKosher salt and freshly ground black pepper</li>\n\
-    </ul>\n"
-  notes: null
-  nutrition: null
 image_url: null
 ingredients: "2\xBD pounds (about 2 loaves) high-quality sandwich bread or soft Italian\
   \ or French bread, cut into \xBE-inch dice (about 5 quarts)\r8 tablespoons (1 stick)\